korean bulgogi

 Slice the steak into thin pieces, then add the beef to the marinating liquid.
 With a mild massaging motion, gently toss everything together by hand.
 Place a cover on the dish and marinate for up to overnight.

-Step3: Cook marinate beef
+Step3: Cook marinated beef

 A skillet should be heated over high heat to a very hot temperature.
 Add no vegetable oil! beef should be added.